Parent & Family E-Communications

 - Remember, the goal is to keep communication open, not to close it.
 You can be open and honest about your expectations without coming across as judgmental.

 - The more you know about support services and resources, the better able you will be to help your student to reflect on past decisions and explore options.
-Please visit the Providence College Parent & Family Program website at: https://parents.providence.edu for helpful information.
+Please visit the Providence College Parent & Family Program website for helpful information.

 Finally, remember to listen, listen, and listen some more.
 Cherish and enjoy your time together and try to keep things in perspective.